-- Fee based services include Credit Card Membership Fees, Merchants Commission, Underwriting of Securities, IPOs, Portfolio Management, and Corporate Financial Services etc. - Fund based services include Lease Finance, Term Finance, Real Estate Finance, Credit Card Operation, SME, Auto Ioan, Personal Loan, Factoring, Syndication Finance, Revolving Credit, Loan against Deposit, Term Deposit etc.
+- Fee based services include Credit Card Membership Fees, Merchants Commission, Underwriting of Securities, IPOs, Portfolio Management, and Corporate Financial Services - Fund based services include Lease Finance, Term Finance, Real Estate Finance, Credit Card Operation, SME, Auto loan, Personal Loan, Factoring, Syndication Finance, Revolving Credit, Loan against Deposit, Term Deposit etc.

 Organization Principal Business Activities LankaBangla Securities Limited The principal activities of the company are to act as a member of Dhaka Stock Exchange Limited and Chittagong Stock Exchange Limited to carry on the business of brokers or dealers in stocks, shares and securities, commercial papers, bonds, debentures, debentures stocks, treasury bills and/or any financial instruments.
-LankaBangla Investments Limited The activities of the Company include services broadly classified as interest income and fee based services, such as underwriting of securities, issuemanagement, registerto issue, portfolio management, corporate advisory services etc. LankaBangla Asset ManagementCompany Limited The principal activities of the company include: Manage the assets of any trusts or fund of any type and/or character and hold, acquire, sell or deal with such assets of any trust.
-Float, administer and manage any mutual fund, growth fund or any other allotted scheme approved by the Governmentfor the time being.
+LankaBangla Investments Limited The activities of the Company include services broadly classified as interest income and fee based services, such as underwriting of securities, issue management, register to issue, portfolio management, corporate advisory services etc. LankaBangla Asset Management Company Limited The principal activities of the company include: Manage the assets of any trusts or fund of any type and/or character and hold, acquire, sell or deal with such assets of any trust.
+Float, administer and manage any mutual fund, growth fund or any other allotted scheme approved by the Government for the time being.
 Manage and administer mutual fund, provident fund, pension fund for the purpose of investment and carry on the business or undertaking and execute trusts and also to act as executor, trustee, custodian and/or otherwise as per relevant rules and regulations.

-ERP, Consultancy & Training, Market Data Service to and Exchanges, develop LankaBangla Information System Limited for trading, outsourcing, Project Management, Process Management, Cloud Services, Business Process Outsourcing (BPO), Registered Educational Provider (REP) affiliating with world recognized companies, System Integrator (SI), E- Commerce, M-Commerce, IT Audit, Trading of PC, Servers, Network, Security and Accessories and many more with changes of technology and business diversities.
-BizBangla Media Limited Printing and publishing of newspaper, Journals, magazines, periodicals, books any other literary and non-literary works.
+ERP, Consultancy & Training, Market Data Service International Fund Manager Exchanges, and develop specialized simulation tools for trading, outsourcing.
+Private Cloud Computing, ITES, Project Management, Process Management, Cloud Services, LankaBangla Information Business Process Outsourcing System Limited (BPO), Registered Educational Provider (REP) affiliating with world recognized companies, System Integrator (SI), E-Commerce, M-Commerce, IT Audit, Trading of PC, Servers, Network, Security and Accessories and many more with changes of technology and business diversities.
+Printing and publishing of newspaper, Journals, magazines, BizBangla Media Limited periodicals, books anv other literary and non-literary works.